Spend Yourself® Gardens

 Water, weed and harvest produce from one of three Spend Yourself ® Gardens for a week or more.

 Are you spring cleaning or downsizing?
 Our gardens can use your excess tools.

 Donate a portions of the produce from your home garden to the Food Pantry.

 - PRODUCE INPUT

-On Saturday mornings a team of volunteers is needed to process produce delivered by Spend Yourself® and home gardeners for distribution to food pantry clients.
+On Saturday mornings we need a team of volunteers to process produce delivered by Spend Yourself® and home gardeners for distribution to food pantry clients.
 Duties include receiving produce from gardeners, weighing and logging produce and packaging it for distribution by food pantry volunteers to clients.
-Contact lay Leader below.

-Classes take place the first Saturday of January through June
+Classes take place the first Saturday of each month

 from 8:15-9:15am at our Food Pantry locations.
 Directions